AOSSIE-Org/Resonate/ONBOARDING.md

 <br/>

-Once your appwrite is set up, you will be prompted with login credentials to login to appwrite but first you must go to [appwrite localhost](http://localhost:80) and create your account, then provide the created accounts credentials to prompted messages
+Once your appwrite is intalled and running, you will be prompted with login credentials to login to appwrite but first you must go to [appwrite localhost](http://localhost:80) and create your account, then provide the created accounts credentials to prompted messages

 ![Screenshot 2024-06-28 at 2 52 28 AM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/802d96c1-0ad5-4922-b49a-56eb56e39904)

 After entering your email, password you will be asked for Endpoint of Appwrite Server let it be the default (hence press enter to move forward)
 <br/>

+### Resonate Project Set Up in Appwrite

+#### Project Creation

 If you are signed in successfully you will be asked for a team ID